sabof/stripe-buffer/README.md

 ## Usage:

 ### Add stripes in dired mode

-If you have hl-line+ installed, it will also change the cursor to a highlighted line.
-You can get hl-line+ [here](http://www.emacswiki.org/emacs-en/download/hl-line%2b.el), or from melpa
+To use different background colors for even and odd lines use:

+    (add-hook 'dired-mode-hook 'turn-on-stripe-buffer-mode)

+If you also want to use yet another color for the current line use:

     (add-hook 'dired-mode-hook 'stripe-listify-buffer)

 ### Adds stripes to tables in org-mode

+In Org-mode you likely want to add stripes only to tables:

     (add-hook 'org-mode-hook 'stripes-org-table-enable)